pacso/pacso.github.io/_posts/2015-11-29-days_in_year-my-first-contribution-to-ruby-on-rails.markdown

 end
 {% endhighlight %}

 A little later, I figured I probably wasn't the only person who ever needed this method.
 Why do we have a `days_in_month` method without a `days_in_year` method anyway?
-So why not send a pull request to the Rails core project asking to merge in my method?
+So why not send a pull request to the Rails project asking to merge in my method?

-And thus, my first contribution to the [Ruby on Rails](http://rubyonrails.org/) was born.
+And thus, my first contribution to [Ruby on Rails](http://rubyonrails.org/) was born.
 I forked the project, wrote some tests, dropped in my new method, and then within a day or so [my pull request](https://github.com/rails/rails/pull/22244) was accepted!

 I was quite amused to see that Gregg Pollack and Dan Bickford took the time to mention my tiny contribution in their [Ruby5 Podcast](https://ruby5.codeschool.com/episodes/644-episode-601-november-17th-2015).
 Thanks guys!

 Seems I also got a mention in the [official Rails blog](http://weblog.rubyonrails.org/2015/11/14/this-week-in-rails-new-releases-exciting-rails-5-stuff-and-more/), and now have my very own [contributor page](http://contributors.rubyonrails.org/contributors/jon-pascoe/commits).

-Whilst I can certainly put a tick next to my To Do item for becoming a Rails core contributor, I think need to contribute something somewhat more substantial before I can really mark that as being completed.
+Whilst I can certainly put a tick next to my To Do item for becoming a Rails contributor, I think need to contribute something somewhat more substantial before I can really mark that as being completed.
 But it's a start ...